Bonus Material: Free workshop (move from purées to finger foods without fear!)

-A big part of keeping meat tender is not overcooking it, but you can also choose more tender pieces like a loin (pork or beef).
+A big part of keeping meat tender is not overcooking it, but you can also choose more tender pieces, like a pork or beef loin.
 You can further tenderize any piece of meat, including chicken, by putting it between two sheets of plastic wrap, or parchment paper, and pounding it while it’s still raw.

 Another tip is in how you cut the meat before serving it to your baby.
 Some may say this is taking it too far, but I find it helps them when you cut perpendicular (or across) the direction of the grain (where the muscle tissues run).
-That way, you get lots of shorter pieces of meat fibers that will make it easier for it to fall apart in their mouth, making it easier to chew.
+That way, you get lots of shorter pieces of meat fibres that will make it easier for it to fall apart in their mouth, making it easier to chew.

 As a finger food, you’ll want to form it/cut it in finger length sizes so it’s easy for your baby to hold, and generally speaking, at least 1-2” wide.
 Here are lots of options for how to serve various types of cooked meat, plus meal ideas: